Cyber-Lucas-CS/Simple-Static-Analysis/README.md

 This runs the program in single command mode, with default settings on everything.

 python SimpleStaticAnalysis.py OR python SimpleStaticAnalysis.py interactive
-This runs the program in interactive mode, where you use more complex options.
+This runs the program in interactive mode, where you can use more complex options.

 The output file and dissasembled file will be in the folder with the application.